-- Goal 5 Increase the level of scholarship, particularly external research funding and the number of peer reviewed publications to be comparable with TOP-10 colleges of pharmacy. - Provide mentorship to junior faculty members to improve their competitiveness for grant funding. - Increase the number of tenure-track faculty members with active research programs, and increase the number of post-doctoral fellows within the SCCP. - Secure NIH funding for a COBRE Award on the USC campus.
+- Goal 5 Increase the level of scholarship, particularly external research funding and the number of peer reviewed publications to be comparable with TOP-10 colleges of pharmacy. - Provide mentorship to junior faculty members to improve their competitiveness for grant funding. - Increase the number of tenure-track faculty members with active research programs, and increase the number of post-doctoral fellows within the SCCP. - Recruit and hire two new tenure track faculty for the DD&BS department through the COBRE grant.